Galerie Lefebvre New York

 • (View a larger image of thumbnail 3 ) Thumbnail of additional image

-1919, Janniot has been studying for several years at the Ecole de Beaux Arts, Paris in the atelier of the sculptor, Injalbert.
-The same year he receives the Grand Prix...
+In 1919, Janniot had been studying for several years at the Ecole de Beaux Arts, Paris in the atelier of the sculptor, Injalbert.
+The same year he received the Grand...

 Read more